 The Baby Eagle is a pleasure to hold, but the slide stop’s too far away for small handed-shooters and the tiny, awkward safety/decocker “ears” makes it unsuitable for combat racking.

 Reliability: * * * * *

 Customize This: * * *

 A standard rail under the barrel mounts lights and lasers.
 Can’t replace three-dot sights without serious ‘smithing.

 Overall: * * * *

-The .40 S&W round tamed via weight, size, ergonomics and a smooth, quick-reseting single action trigger.
-Awkward slide-mounted safety mars an otherwise stellar package.
+The Baby Eagle III can be purchased in polymer or steel frame, full size or semi-compact, and in 9mm, .40 S&W and .45 ACP calibers.
+This one, in .40 S&W, was tamed via weight, size, ergonomics and a smooth, quick-reseting single-action trigger.
+The awkward slide-mounted safety mars an otherwise stellar package.